Are you ready?

 By definition, emergencies happen when we don’t expect them, and often when families are not together.
 Suddenly, you need to think about your kids at school or elderly parents across town.
 If phones don’t work, or some neighbourhoods aren’t accessible, what will you do?

 Having a family emergency plan will save time and make real situations less stressful.
-Take 20 minutes go online the Get Prepared and build your own emergency plan.
+Take 20 minutes to go online the Get Prepared and build your own emergency plan.